 On March 8, 2017, a divided panel of the Ninth Circuit issued an opinion in Somers v.
 Digital Realty Trust Inc. that further widened a circuit split on the issue of whether the anti-retaliation provisions in the Dodd-Frank Wall Street Reform and Consumer Protection Act apply to whistleblowers who claim retaliation after reporting internally or instead only to those who report information to the SEC.
 Following the Second Circuit’s 2015 decision in Berman v. [email protected] LLC, the Ninth Circuit panel held that Dodd-Frank protections apply to internal whistleblowers.
 By contrast, the Fifth Circuit considered this issue in its 2013 decision in Asadi v.
 G.E.
 Energy (USA), LLC and found that the Dodd-Frank anti-retaliation provisions unambiguously protect only those whistleblowers who report directly to the SEC.
 READ MORE

-Stephanie Albrecht, a managing associate in Orrick's Los Angeles office, focuses her practice on regulatory and internal investigations and complex litigation.
+Stephanie Albrecht, a senior associate in Orrick's Los Angeles office, focuses her practice on regulatory and internal investigations and complex litigation.

 Additionally, Stephanie devotes her practice to pro bono work, representing clients in adoption, immigration, and civil rights matters.

 Stephanie is a regular contributor to Orrick's Securities Litigation, Investigations and Enforcement blog and an Associate Editor of The World in US Courts: Orrick's Quarterly Review of Decisions Applying US Law to Global Business and Cross-Border Activities.

 During law school, Stephanie was a law clerk in the Division of Enforcement at the U.S. Securities and Exchange Commission.